laxris/laxris.github.io/index.markdown

 ## Short Bio

 Before coming to Delft, I successfully defended my Ph.D. thesis at the Interdisciplinary Centre for Security, Reliability and Trust, which is part of the University of Luxembourg.
-I spent my time in the Service and Data Management (SEDAN) group headed by Radu State. #I still regularly work with SEDAN.
+I spent my time in the Service and Data Management (SEDAN) group headed by Radu State.

 Way before starting my Ph.D.
 I worked on problems in the theory of concurrent systems at TU Berlin, mapping process calculi into category theory construction.
 I graduated from FAU Erlangen-Nuremberg with a diploma in computer science.